Joint constraints on $R_h=ct$ cosmology from DESI DR2 BAO, CC, and SN\textit{Ia} Pantheon$^+$ sample

-Despite these debates, the $R_h = ct$ model continues to attract attention as a conceptually elegant and observationally testable alternative to $\Lambda$CDM.
-Its central assumption — that the cosmic expansion rate maintains $R_h = ct$ at all epochs — challenges the standard cosmological paradigm and invites renewed investigation into the fundamental link between cosmic time, geometry, and the expansion history of the Universe.
-In the next section, we describe the datasets employed in the analysis and outline the statistical framework used to compare the two cosmological models.
-We also examine the redshift evolution of the Hubble parameter $H(z)$ and the deceleration parameter $q(z)$ along with the discussion on cosmic age.
+Several independent studies~\cite{Bilicki2012,Lewis2016,Haridasu2017,Lin2018,Hu2018,Tu2019,Fujii2020,Singirikonda2020} have also reported that the $R_h = ct$ framework is statistically disfavored when tested against combined observational probes or rigorous Bayesian model selection criteria.
+These differing conclusions often arise from methodological differences, including the choice and combination of datasets, the treatment of nuisance parameters, the adopted priors, and the statistical criteria used for model comparison.
+Although the simplicity of the model remains conceptually appealing, questions regarding its theoretical foundation and consistency with structure formation continue to motivate further investigation.
+Raffai et al. have also tested coasting cosmological models, including the $R_h=ct$ model, using independent cosmological datasets~\cite{Raffai:2023ymr,Raffai:2024xnn,kodmon2025testing}.} In the next section we describe the datasets employed in the analysis and outline the statistical framework used to compare the two cosmological models.
+We also examine the redshift evolution of the Hubble parameter ($H(z)$) and DP ($q(z)$) together with the discussion of cosmic age and consistency of the models with the DESI DR2 observables.